-We are seeking two leading scholars of international distinction to enrich and advance our program in Screen and Cultural Studies.
+We are seeking two emerging scholars to enrich and advance our program in Screen and Cultural Studies.
 The Screen and Cultural Studies Program at the University of Melbourne is an innovative and distinctive formation that fosters research and teaching in both Screen Studies and Cultural Studies, as well as the critical intersections between these disciplines.
+This particular role will teach into the Cultural Studies stream.